Virginia Lawyers Pursue Damages on Behalf of Defective Product Victims

 - Pharmaceutical drugs — Pharmaceutical companies have a responsibility to test and research drugs rigorously before releasing them to market.
 A failure to do so can result in illness, injury and/or death.

-- Medical devices — If a medical device such as a defibrillator or heart monitor malfunctions or is defective, it can cause unnecessary injury or death to a patient.
+- Medical devices — If a medical device such as a defibrillator or heart monitor malfunctions or is defective, it can cause unnecessary harm to a patient.

 - Industrial equipment — Industrial workers and construction workers often rely on many complex and dangerous pieces of machinery to do their jobs.
 If industrial equipment malfunctions, it can maim or kill workers.